AshEunoia/eunoia-english-orthorgraphy/README.md

 - Diaeresis: Reminiscent of the dot of 'i'.
 - Macron: 'c' or /ə/ is a very flat sounding.

-### Comparisons with English

-Using diacritics there are 24 consonants, 7 vowel letters, and 4 diacritics.

-That is a total of 31 letters not including diacritics, 17 less than current English.

-There are 13 combinations of vowels with diacritics, and counting each as a letter gives a total of 44 letters, 4 less than current English.

-Diacritics overall decrease the number of letters that need to be written, though are about as fast to type as current English.
-Using diacritics is much easier to read than pairs.

 ### Typing

 There are at least 3 ways of typing the diacritics: